What is the TORCH Panel?

 The TORCH panel is a panel of tests designed to detect a range of infections in adults as well as in young children.
 TORCH stands for Toxoplasmosis, Rubella, Cytomegalovirus and Herpes Simplex.
-These four infections are very common and can all have a serious effect on health.
-They can be particularly serious in young children.
+These four infections are very common and can all have a serious effect on health, particularly in young children.
 These infections can be passed on to the baby during pregnancy and early identification and treatment is crucially important for newborns.
 It is recommended that all women considering having children have a TORCH panel of tests.

 Did you know? …